Desktops-as-a-Service (DaaS) and Hosted Desktop solutions

 Subscribers gain the advantage of shifting infrastructure costs into a more predictable and usage-based operational expense (OPEX) model.
 DaaS solutions that feature flexibility, manageability, high security, and an optimized user experience can help providers successfully deploy DaaS functionality at cloud-scale.
 To this end, our multi-tenant Service Provider Reference Architecture on UDC platforms has been tested and validated.
 For subscribers, the architecture brings a native user experience across a range of endpoints—smartphones, tablets, laptops, PCs, and Macs—even on low-bandwidth mobile networks.
 From the provider’s perspective, implementing the architecture on UDC platforms helps enable cost-effective services at cloud-scale across multiple tenants, infrastructure resources, and datacenters.
 The technologies streamline the requirements for building new offerings, adding new tenants, and expanding subscriber volumes, helping providers grow their business and increase profitability.

-The Hottest Topic of This Segment of Cloud Computing: DaaS vs VDI!
+The Hottest Topic of Cloud Computing: DaaS vs Premises VDI

 Cloud computing is a technology which has gained a lot of momentum.
 There are pieces of evidence and testimonies to prove that the organizations believe that it does provide a lot of competitive advantage and undoubtedly it will stay for times to come.
 There are a lot of segments of services provided under the umbrella of cloud services but there is a segment which is expected to grow at a CAGR of 11% which is definitely a significant growth number and that segment is the global virtual desktop market.